Yoii-Inc/freee-gen-csv/pkg/freeeclient/docs/ExpenseApplicationCreateParams.md

 ### NewExpenseApplicationCreateParams

-`func NewExpenseApplicationCreateParams(companyId int32, expenseApplicationLines []ExpenseApplicationCreateParamsExpenseApplicationLines, issueDate string, title string, ) *ExpenseApplicationCreateParams`
+`func NewExpenseApplicationCreateParams(companyId int32, expenseApplicationLines []ExpenseApplicationCreateParamsExpenseApplicationLinesInner, title string, ) *ExpenseApplicationCreateParams`

 NewExpenseApplicationCreateParams instantiates a new ExpenseApplicationCreateParams object This constructor will assign default values to properties that have it defined,